maxamillion32/gift-registry/readme.txt

 * Automatically tracks how many wish list items are left outstanding
 * Free to install and create your wish list
 * Register for $13.95 (plus paypal fees) to receive payments; compare with 8-12% commission from other sites

+Please note that only administrators are able to create wish lists - this plugin does not support wish lists for multiple users.

 Notes